Lemongrass & Basil for Bug Bites: Why Whole-Herb Matters

 When I infuse whole dried herbs — leaves, flowers, roots — directly into a carrier oil using the slow traditional method, I'm capturing the full spectrum of that plant's natural compounds: the waxes, the chlorophylls, the slower-moving water-soluble fractions that don't make it into a steam-distilled essential oil, alongside the aromatic volatile compounds.
 The result is botanically richer, more complex, and — in my experience — more interesting on the skin.

-Every herb I use (with the exception of black pepper, beeswax, carrier oils, essential oils, and vitamin E) is grown right here in our Florida farm.
-The herbs go from garden to infusion jar with minimal processing.
+We grow our own herbs right here in our Florida garden.
+They go from garden to infusion jar with minimal processing.
 That matters to me, and I think it matters to your skin.

 With that foundation in place, let's get into the plants.